Flash-X/Flash-X-docs/docs/source/Grid.rst

 that the volume of a cell is computed properly for that geometry.
 Initialization of the grid as well as AMR operations (such as restriction, prolongation, and flux-averaging) must respect the geometry also.
-Furthermore, the hydrodynamic methods in Flash-X are finite-volume methods, so the interpolation must also be conservative in the given geometry.
-The default mesh refinement criteria of also currently take geometry into account, see above.
+Furthermore, the hydrodynamic methods in |flashx| are finite-volume methods, so the interpolation must also be conservative in the given geometry.
+The default mesh refinement criteria of |flashx| also currently take geometry into account, see above.

 .. container:: center